Doctoror/Android-MVPVM-Architecture-Demo/README.md

 ## Architecture

 This application uses so called "Clean Architecture" with an `MVVMP` (Model-View-ViewModel-Presenter) pattern.
-`Koin` is used for Dependency Injection.
+`Hilt` is used for Dependency Injection.

 The idea behind `MVVMP` pattern is to avoid business logic in a `ViewModel` entirely.